deviousdevops/ie-bank-2024/docs/product_owner.md

 **1. Basic Authentication & Security (NFR 1):**
 - **Authentication Simplicity:** Use a basic username/password authentication method.
-- **Secure Credential Storage:** All user credentials (including the admin’s) must be hashed and stored securely in the database.
-No advanced authentication methods like biometrics, tokens, or OAuth are required at this stage.
+- **Secure Credential Storage:** All user credentials (including the admin’s) are hashed and stored securely in the database.
+No advanced authentication methods like biometrics, tokens, or OAuth were implemented at this stage.
-- **Data Integrity & Privacy:** Communications between the client and server should occur over secure channels (e.g., HTTPS) to maintain confidentiality and integrity, even though the MVP may not fully focus on advanced encryption techniques.
+- **Data Integrity & Privacy:** Communications between the client and server occur over secure channels (e.g., HTTPS) to maintain confidentiality and integrity, even though the MVP may not fully focus on advanced encryption techniques.

 **2. Simple Frontend User Interface (NFR 2):**
-- **Minimal Aesthetics:** The front-end should be functional and straightforward, focusing on clarity rather than design complexity.
-While the interface must be usable, there is no requirement for advanced styling, cross-browser responsiveness, or dynamic animations.
+- **Minimal Aesthetics:** The front-end is functional and straightforward, focusing on clarity rather than design complexity.
+While the interface is usable, there is no requirement for advanced styling, cross-browser responsiveness, or dynamic animations.
-- **Ease of Use:** The UI should clearly present essential actions (login, registration, account viewing, transaction history) without confusing flows or extraneous elements.
+- **Ease of Use:** The UI clearly presents essential actions (login, registration, account viewing, transaction history) without confusing flows or extraneous elements.

 ### DevOps Practices & Methodologies